 Course Design

-The ABCD Course on Reproducible Data Analyses is a free, open, and virtual educational program based on modern active learning educational approaches and includes the use of inverted classroom practices, collaborative learning projects, and a hack week model.
-Using the “flipped classroom” approach, ABCD-ReproNim students will first receive didactic instruction across a 12-week online course that includes asynchronous content delivery via video presentations.
-Additional course readings will be provided to enhance and reinforce online lessons, and data exercises will be assigned to ensure learning objectives are met.
-During this time, students will self-organize into small, collaborative learning groups and develop proposals for data analysis or resource development projects.
+The ABCD Course on Responsible and Reproducible Data Analyses is a free, open, and virtual educational program based on modern active learning educational approaches, including the use of inverted classroom practices, collaborative learning projects, and a hack week model.
+Using the “flipped classroom” approach, ABCD-ReproNim students first receive didactic instruction across a semester-long online course that includes asynchronous content delivery via video presentations.
+Additional course readings are provided to enhance and reinforce online lessons, and data exercises are assigned to ensure learning objectives were met.
+Students are encouraged to self-organize into small, collaborative learning groups and develop proposals for ABCD data analysis projects.

-At the completion of the online course, enrolled students will participate in a virtual Project Month, where they will apply the skills learned and work towards completion of their project activities and also learn to contribute to open source software.
+At the completion of the online course, students may participate in a Project Week, where they apply the skills learned and work towards completion of their project activities and learn to contribute to open-source software.

 Program Participants